Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Once all necessary documentation has been prepared, the next step is to file the application for the EB1 visa.
 The process for filing generally involves the following:

-- File with USCIS: Submit the completed Form I-140, along with all supporting documentation, to the appropriate USCIS service center.
+2. File with USCIS: Submit the completed Form I-140, along with all supporting documentation, to the appropriate USCIS service center.
 The filing fee must also be included.
-Depending on the applicant's situation, they may choose to file under premium processing for expedited review.
+Applicants must pay the required filing fees, which can vary depending on the type of petition and processing options selected, such as premium processing or standard processing.

 Expectations After Filing